rebeccamurphy/Physics-Lab-1/README.md

-physicslab1
+Physics-Lab-1
 ===========

-My part of my Physics Lab 1 project.
 Calculates how far an arrow would fly given certain variables.
-You can see it here: https://rebeccamurphy.github.io/physicslab1
+You can see it here: https://rebeccamurphy.github.io/Physics-Lab-1